 Commander William B. Porter, executive officer of the cruiser Juneau, took a crew ashore far north of the 38th parallel and executed a “daring raid”.
 His men blew up a strategically important railroad tunnel near Songjin on the Chongjin-Wonsan railroad.
 [Hoyt: 94]

-The next day, July 13, General Walker came to Southeast Asia and took over command of the ground forces, and ROK headquarters moved to Taegu (in Korea’s southeast corner) to be near the command.
+The next day, July 13, General Walton Walker came to Southeast Asia and took over command of the ground forces, and ROK headquarters moved to Taegu (in Korea’s southeast corner) to be near the command.
+At this point, Walker’s Eighth Army consisted entirely of men from the American Occupation Army in Japan.
 As of this day, the United Nations had 58,000 ROK troops and 18,000 American troops.
 [Hoyt: 70] It is unknown how many, if any, other nations had committed troops at this point.

-Also on July 13, Generals Hoyt Vandenberg and Joe L. Collins of the JCS arrived in Tokyo to meet with MacArthur and Walker.
+Also on July 13, Generals Hoyt Vandenberg and Joseph Lawton Collins of the JCS arrived in Tokyo to meet with MacArthur and Walker.
 Their goal?
 To establish a perimeter beachhead around Pusan.
+MacArthur told them he was determined to “destroy” the North Korea forces and “to compose and unite Korea.”
+[Halberstam: 369]

 Canada Weighs In